khans8890/algorithm-exploration-activity-js/README.md

 3. `binarSearch`
 4. `nestedLoop`

 You will invoke each function multiple times with an increasingly large lists. **You will update this README.md by replacing the emoji in the last column of each table with the corresponding number of operations that take place with each invocation**.
 You can make commits to this file directly.
-I have given you a little help by inserting print functions inside of each function so that all you have to do is count the number of times, each function prints a value.
+We have given you a little help by console logging inside of each function so that all you have to do is **count the number of times, each function console.logs a value**.

 Finally, after you have observed the number of operations for each function call, **you will plot them on [this graph](https://www.desmos.com/calculator/rlh5wglbky) to better visualize how they scale.**